johnstonskj/thrift-specs/docs/protocol-api.md

 `T_SET`    | 14 |
 `T_LIST`   | 15 |

-Unless otherwise specified in a protocol, a union is treated in the same way as a structure, except that it enforces the rule that one, and only one, field may be present at any time, as in:
+Unless otherwise specified in a protocol, a **union** is encoded in the same way as a structure, except that it enforces the rule that one, and only one, field may be present at any time, as in:

 ```ebnf
 union = struct-begin field field-stop struct-end ;
 ```

+Unless otherwise specified in a protocol, an **exception** is encoded in the same way as a structure.

 <!--
 ## Additional Types (From PyThrift2)